ampproject/amphtml/extensions/amp-subscriptions/amp-subscriptions.md

 - `local`: this will force the `local` service to be used for a particular action.
 - `{serviceId}` (e.g. `subscribe.google.com`): this will force the service with ID `serviceId` to be used for a particular action.

-For instance, this button will the `subscribe.google.com` service to perform the `subscribe` action even when `local` service is selected:
+For example, this button will surface the subscribe page from the `subscribe.google.com`  service, regardless of the [service score factors][9]:

 ```html
 <button